gamename/raspberry-pi-iot-cat-doorbell/README.md

 3. ssh to your Raspberry Pi and edit the `raspberry-pi-iot-cat-doorbell/raspberry_pi/test/drive-doorbell-test.sh` file:<br>
 4. Paste the endpoint value in the `--endpoint` field and update the `--topic` field accordingly.<br>
 5. Run the `drive-doorbell-test.sh` command.
 You should see the results on your cell phone. :)
-6. If you DO NOT see a message on your cell phone, look at the [CloudWatch logs](https://us-east-1.console.aws.amazon.com/cloudwatch/home?region=us-east-1#logsV2:log-groups).
+6. If you DO NOT see a message on your cell phone, look at the [CloudWatch logs](https://us-east-1.console.aws.amazon.com/cloudwatch/home?region=us-east-1#logsV2:log-groups) for clues about what went wrong.<br>

 <br><br>